JavaCakeGames/gdx-setup-archive/README.md

 gdx-setup source code was sourced from `extensions/gdx-setup/` within the [libGDX source code](https://github.com/libgdx/libgdx).

-If you don't trust these binaries, some of the newer versions are also available [in the ligbgdx.github.io repo](https://github.com/libgdx/libgdx.github.io/tree/dev/assets/downloads/legacy_setup).

 ## Why?

 I was unable to find old versions up for download, so I compiled them myself.